ably/ably-go/README.md

 }
 ```

-#### Update MaxMessageSize/read limit for realtime connection
+#### Update MaxMessageSize/read limit for realtime message subscription
-- Connection MaxMessageSize limit is automatically configured based on `ConnectionDetails.MaxMessageSize` property received when connection is successfully made with ably.
+- The default `MaxMessageSize` is automatically configured by Ably when connection is established with Ably.
-- This value defaults to 65536(64kb) for normal account, you can increase the limit by raising a ticket at [ably support](https://ably.com/support).
+- This value defaults to 64kb, please [get in touch](https://ably.com/support) if you would like to request a higher limit for your account.
-- Upgrading account to higher limit should automatically update `ConnectionDetails.MaxMessageSize` property and should accordingly set the client side connection readlimit.
+- Upgrading your account to higher limit will automatically update `MaxMessageSize` property and should accordingly set the client side connection read limit.
-- If you are still facing issues while reading bigger size messages or intentionally want to reduce the limit, you can explicitly update the connection read limit.
+- If you are still facing issues when receiving large messages or intentionally want to reduce the limit, you can explicitly update the connection read limit:

 ```go
 client, err = ably.NewRealtime(ably.WithKey("xxx:xxx"))